History of Cocoa

 Origins in the New World

-The Latin name for cocoa—Theobroma—literally means, “food of the gods.”
+The Greek name for cocoa—Theobroma—literally means, “food of the gods.”
 This valuable crop played an important role in many ancient South American cultures.

 In its earliest forms, the Mayans used cocoa to create a ritual beverage that was shared during betrothal and marriage ceremonies, providing one of the first known links between chocolate and romance.